cypress-io/cypress-documentation/content/guides/component-testing/angular/quickstart.md

 component.
 Consumers are alerted to changes to the state by binding to the `change` event on the component.

-As the developer of the Stepper component, you want to make sure that when the end-user clicks the increment and decrement buttons, that the `change` event is emitted with the proper values in the consuming component.
+As the developer of the Stepper component, you want to make sure when the end-user clicks the increment and decrement buttons, that the `change` event is emitted with the proper values in the consuming component.

 ### Using Spies

-We can use [Cypress Spies](/guides/guides/stubs-spies-and-clocks#Spies) to validate that the `change` event is being emitted.
+We can use [Cypress Spies](/guides/guides/stubs-spies-and-clocks#Spies) to validate the `change` event is being emitted.
 A spy is a special function that keeps track of how many times it was called and any parameters that it was called with.
 We can pass a spy into the `change` output, interact with the component, and then query the spy to validate it was called with the parameters we expect.